Dave-team/Knowledge-base/Tools.md

 Youtube
 - Subscribe to channels
 - Create playlists with videos to watch later
+  - Add playlists for high potential channels I subscribed to.
+Add past videos to this playlist

 Torrents
 - Popcorn Time works great e.g. on laptop and maybe to test whether I like films / series / documentaries.
 Always make sure VPN is enabled.